rivimey/elife-vagrant/README.md

 ## TODO

+- set the memory limit to 512M automatically instead of requiring this step to be run manually after the virtual machine is set up

 - the roles are a little over complicated, these should be simplified

 - `cookbooks/drupal/recipes/drupal_apps.rb` has been modified to not check whether the key `#if node["hosts"].has_key("localhost_aliases")` exists.
 Probably an updated issues with Ruby, should check, and re-implement

 - apc has been turned off, as getting it to install via chef was beyond me.

 - contribute back fixes to the main vagrant-drupal project, and stop holiding a private version of these cookbooks.